 Now, if you’re feeling intimidated by this process, don’t be.
 These bath bombs are so simple to make and really easy to customize.
 Let me show you.

 Next, in a small cup, mix together the wet ingredients.
 This is also where you’ll add the essential oils.
 You can get essential oils almost anywhere these days.
 I recommend shopping for these in person so you can find a scent you like.
-Also, pay attention to the benefit each oil offers.
-I made three different varieties.
-The purple bath bomb has an oil for stress relief, the blue prompts sleep, and the yellow promotes joy.
+My favorite oils come from Young Living.

 Once mixed, you’re ready to mold.
 I picked up these bath bomb molds to create a ball shape.
 However, you can use things like a cupcake pan or silicon mold to achieve different shapes and sizes.